kulkarni-sahil/dsa-in-python/sorting/bubble/readme.md

 ## Sudo Code
 - iter over the list based on index (0 to len of list -1)
-- inner - loop iter (0 to len of list - 1)
+- inner - loop iter (0 to len of list - 1 - iterating index)
 - In each iteration:
   - compare current element with the next element
   - If the current element is greater than the next element -> swap the elements